MoonPoet/xaprb-src/content/blog/2007/06/15/archive-strategies-for-oltp-servers-part-3.md

 #### Use replication to unload the OLTP server

-One of the most effective ways to archive an OLTP server without impacting it too much is to do the hard work of finding and inserting on a slave server, then performing the delete on the master and letting it flow through replication.
+One of the most effective ways to archive an OLTP server without impacting it too much is to do the hard work of finding and inserting on a replica server, then performing the delete on the master and letting it flow through replication.
 Here's an example from a past employer: we replicated the order table to a "transfer" database on the data warehouse server.
 A job on the data warehouse server looked for orders that had completed and shipped, and thus could be archived.
 It copied these in a transaction to the long-term storage, then deleted on the OLTP server.
 This delete flowed through replication back to the data warehouse, and removed the rows from the transfer database.

 ### The archive server